sunny/graph_attack/README.md

 end
 ```

-This would allow only 15 calls per minute by the same IP address.
+This would block requests starting from the 15th attempt within a 60-second window by the same IP address.
+That is, if 15 requests are made, the first 14 will succeed and the 15th will fail.

 ## Requirements